Dav1dde/BraLa/README.md

 #### GDC ####

-To build with GDC you have to specify the `gdmd` wrapper script as D compiler:
+To build with GDC you have to specify `gdc` as D compiler:

 ```
-make DC=gdmd
+make DC=gdc
 ```

 ### Running ###